vesperfi/vesper-subgraph/README.md

   pools(id: "pool-id") {
     "Address of the pool"
     id
+    "Name of the pool"
+    poolName
+    "Version of the pool (2 or 3)" poolVersion
+    "Symbol of the shares token"
+    poolToken
+    "Number of decimals of poolToken"
+    poolTokenDecimals
+    "Symbol of the token used as collateral in the pool" collateralToken
+    "Number of decimals of collateralToken"
+    collateralTokenDecimals
-    "Value of the assets deposited in the pool.
-Measured in pool tokens." totalSupply
+    "Amount of assets deposited in the pool.
+Measured in pool tokens (shares)." totalSupply
-    "Value of the assets invested from the pool.
+    "Amount the assets invested from the pool.
 Measured in the collateral token." totalDebt
     "For Withdraws, it is 95% of the `withdrawFee`.
 For interest yield, it is the 95% of the interest fee.
 Measured in the underlying collateral asset." protocolRevenue